The Incredible Story of SHEIKH MUHAMMED JAMIU BULALA, The Nigerian Islamic Cleric Known For Beating Women With Horsewhips On The Streets

 In another instance, Bulala was reportedly among his followers when all of a sudden he collapsed and went into a coma-like state.
 He was in this state when some of his followers started panicking thinking he was dead.
 They said by the time Bulala opened his eyes after a period of being in that ‘çomatose’ state in the middle of his congregation, he was entirely covered with water, seaweed and several tiny fish.
-He then told his flabbergasted followers that he was coming from the middle of the ocean where he had gone to save a massive ship that was about to capsize in the waters.
+He then told his flabbergasted that he was coming from the middle of the ocean where he had gone to save a massive ship that was about to capsize in the waters.

-- HEALING PEOPLE VIA DREAMS: In another narration, a man said he was battling with a psychological disorder and was looking for a cure from one hospital to the other, he finally visited the General Hospital in Offa and it was there he was given some new medication.
+- HEALING PEOPLE VIA DREAMS: In another narration, a man said was battling with a psychological disorder and was looking a cure from one hospital to the other, he finally visited the General Hospital in Offa and it was there he was given some new medication.
 While the man was in Offa, he had a dream in which he saw Sheikh Jamiu Bulala offering prayers for his recovery and in that prayer, Bulala instructed him to return to the same hospital that he was going to meet a particular nurse who would give him a specific medicine and that he should make sure he sticks to that prescription.
 To the man’s greatest surprise, when he returned to the hospital, he met another nurse who gave him a different prescription just as Bulala had told him in his dream.
 The man regained his lost memory and visited Bulala to thank him but to his surprise again, Bulala told him he already knew everything about it.
 Many other followers of Bulala claim the saint appeared to them in their dreams and rendered all forms of assistance to solve their life problems and that has not changed till this very moment.
-Dreams form a central component and is seen as a principal medium of revelation among not just Sufi Muslims like the followers of Bulala but among followers of other faiths as well.
+Dreams form a central component and is seen a principal medium of revelation among not just Sufi Muslims like the followers of Bulala but among followers of other faiths as well.
 The interesting thing is that in the realm of science, dreams are seen as nothing but a drama orchestrated by our brain cells arranging and rearranging memories from pre-existing memories, just like a computer sorting its files.